cedar-policy/rfcs/text/0082-entity-tags.md

 ### Validating policies

-We extend the way the policy validator to handle the `hasTag` and `getTag` operators analogously to how it handles the `has` and `.` operator on records and entities.
+We extend the policy validator to handle the `hasTag` and `getTag` operators analogously to how it handles the `has` and `.` operator on records and entities.

 #### Capabilities